 Patients are screened for endocrine disorders based on clinical suspicion.

-Usually, the infections can be controlled with a topical antifungal, If patients have a poor response to topical antifungals, long-term treatment with a systemic antifungal drug (eg, amphotericin B, fluconazole, ketoconazole) may be needed.
+Usually, the infections of chronic mucocutaneous candidiasis can be controlled with a topical antifungal, If patients have a poor response to topical antifungals, long-term treatment with a systemic antifungal drug (eg, amphotericin B, fluconazole, ketoconazole) may be needed.
 Immune globulin should be considered if patients have antibody deficiency.

 Autoimmune (including endocrine) manifestations are treated aggressively.